Isgandar Hamidov

 Isgandar Majid oglu Hamidov (İsgəndər Məcid oğlu Həmidov) (also transliterated as Iskender Majid oglu Hamidov or Iskander Medjid oglu Hamidov; April 10, 1948 in Bağlıpəyə village, Kalbajar rayon – February 26, 2020 in Baku) was an Azerbaijani politician, Minister of Internal Affairs of Azerbaijan who served in the Popular Front government of 1992–1993.
+He was a nationalist and anti-communist.
+He played a key role in preventing Ayaz Mutallibov's 1992 self-coup.